How a Modern Restaurant Upgraded Its Customer Experience with Digital Menu board?

+In today's competitive food service industry, restaurants are no longer judged only by taste.
+Customers expect speed, clarity, and a seamless experience from the moment they walk in.
 The menu is often the first real interaction a customer has inside a restaurant.
 It sets expectations, influences decisions, and shapes perceptions.
 When menus are confusing or outdated, the entire experience suffers.
-This realization led one modern restaurant to rethink its approach and invest in digital menu signage as a customer experience upgrade.
+This realization led one modern restaurant to rethink its approach and invest in digital menu board as a customer experience upgrade.

-Challenges of Traditional Menu Boards
+Disadvantages of Traditional Menu Board

 Lack of Flexibility